-The LMIA Owner Operator program is intended for foreign candidates who wish to purchase a controlling interest in a new or existing business and be involved in the daily operations.
-These candidates may receive a positive LMIA if they can demonstrate other residents or citizens weren’t willing or able to take on the ownership and operation of the business.
-They should also demonstrate – through a business plan – that the arrangement will result in a neutral or positive impact on the overall business and labor market.
+The LMIA Owner Operator program is a variation to this process.
+It is intended for foreign candidates who wish to purchase a controlling interest in a business and be involved in the daily operations.
+These candidates may receive a positive LMIA without advertising the position if they can demonstrate – through a business plan – that the arrangement will result in a neutral or positive impact on the overall business and labor market.

 The LMIA Owner Operator business plan is therefore one of the most important aspects for application.
 It needs to make a compelling case that the business will have a positive impact on the economy and that the candidate is suited to run the business successfully.